101 easy ways to save money and be frugal.

 21. Use Coupons

-My one rule with using coupons on groceries is to only use it on something you would be boring normally.
+My one rule with using coupons on groceries is to only use it on something you would be buying anyways.
 Don’t spend extra, or buy something you don’t need only because you have a coupon for it.
 It kindof defeats the purpose, ya know?!?

 22. Cook From Scratch